IPostevoi/RadialTree/README.md

 ....

-Push button Go to update the plot
+Push button Go to update the plot.

 ![txt](pics/Sliders.PNG)

-Sliders allow to adjust size and density of the tree
+Sliders allow to adjust size and density of the tree.

 ![txt](pics/Undo.PNG)

-Undo element revert changes
+Undo element revert changes.

 ![txt](pics/Save.PNG)

-It's possible to save the tree using Save graph button
+It's possible to save the tree using Save graph button.